research

 My personal interest in the Chicago slag ecosystem was sparked by my experiences on Stora Alvaret on the island of Öland, off the coast of Southeast Sweden.
 When I recognized that vegetation on slag on the South Side of Chicago shared lots of visual characteristics with the Alvar, I was hooked.

 To this end, we are focused on characterizing the novel urban ecosystem that persists on the industrial waste that comprises huge swaths of the Southeast Side of Chicago and Northwest Indiana (specifically slag, a byproduct of steel production).
 These are really fascinating habitats that allow us to address questions motivated by classic ecological theory (about community composition, ecological succession, and environmental filtering), habitat restoration and construction (what the heck can you do with slag at a Park?
 Are the plants that grow there on their own sufficient?
 What soil amendments need to be made to apply a typical seed mix?), rare habitat analogs (slag is quite similar in many respects to Alvar, and the rare local ecosystem, dolomite prairie – can we use this unconventional substrate as a refuge for rare plants from these rare habitats?), and basic knowledge acquisition (which plants actually persist across the region?
 Why do we find rare sedges and orchids at some sites and not others?).
-This is a long term monitoring project that should be able to support an undergraduate research assistant each summer.
+This is a long term slow science research program that should be able to support an undergraduate research assistant each summer.

 Merwin, L., L. Umek, and A.E.
 Anastasio.
 2022.
 Urban post-industrial landscapes have unrealized ecological potential.
 Restoration Ecology. https://onlinelibrary.wiley.com/doi/abs/10.1111/rec.13643

-Zou H-X†, AE Anastasio, CA Pfister.
+Zou H-X, AE Anastasio, CA Pfister.
 2019.
 Early succession on slag compared to urban soil: A slower recovery.
 PLoS ONE 14(12): e0224214. https://doi.org/10.1371/journal.pone.0224214

 Urban dune ecosystem construction at Rainbow Beach Dunes